wp-plugins/statify/readme.txt

 Visitor statistics for WordPress with focus on data protection, transparancy and clarity.
-Perfect as a widget in your WordPress Dashboard.
+Perfect as a widget in your Dashboard.